Nexus-Mods/NexusMods.Archives.Nx/docs/Usage.md

 !!! info

-    Low level API is for those who want to get more control over the packing process.
+    Lower level API is for those who want to get more control over the packing process.

 ### Packing